Discount Ninja

 Drawer cart

 Discount Ninja applies discounts using Shopify Functions.
 Most (if not all) themes have built-in support for visualizing the discounts applied in this way.
-However, they require that the page is refreshed to render those discounts.
-This doesn't provide the desired customer experience.
+However, they require that the page is reloaded to render those discounts.
+This causes a broken user experience for the customer when the cart or drawer cart is refreshed using JavaScript instead of reloading the page.

 To ensure the drawer cart immediately reflects the discounts, you'll need to:

 For the best customer experience, you'll also want to avoid that DN reloads the page when a gift is added/removed or a line is split (BOGO).
-DN reloads the page to ensure that the content of the drawer cart reflects the gift/BOGO lines.
 To avoid reloading the page, configure DN to execute a line of JavaScript instead.
 This line should refresh the content of the drawer cart by fetching the content of the cart from Shopify and redrawing the drawer cart.
 This line is configured in the app under the Settings menu > General > Advanced > Refresh behavior

 Progress bar